Killruddery House Gardens

 Killruddery, Bray, Wicklow, Republic of Ireland

-Killruddery House and Gardens has been home to the Brabazon family (the Earls of Meath) since 1618.
-The gardens are located in County Wicklow and are among the oldest in Ireland, providing space for relaxing and leisurely walks.
+Killruddery House Gardens has been home to the Brabazon family (the Earls of Meath) since 1618.
+The gardens are among the oldest in Ireland, providing space for relaxing and leisurely walks.

 Killruddery House and Gardens is conveniently located on the outskirts of the capital where Dublin meets Wicklow.
 It is one of Ireland’s most renowned gardens, filled with beautiful planting and wooded areas, water features and distinctive outdoor “rooms”.
 Delightful tea rooms and guided tours of one of Ireland’s great historic houses are just some of the other treats on offer.